quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints MUST NOT send this extension in a TLS connection that does not use QUIC (such as the use of TLS with TCP defined in {{!TLS13}}).
-A fatal unsupported_extension alert MUST be sent if this extension is received when the transport is not QUIC.
+A fatal unsupported_extension alert MUST be sent by an implementation that supports this extension if the extension is received when the transport is not QUIC.

 ## Removing the EndOfEarlyData Message {#remove-eoed}